2020 Ultimate Guide to Blended Learning

 The individual rotation blended learning model enables teachers to individually rotate students based on their bespoke development plan, but on a fixed schedule for their one subject, working through the course modules.
-For example using online, intervention, teacher-led instruction, and group projects.

 Benefits of Individual Rotation Blended Learning

-- Student learning schedules are customised to them
+- Student learning schedules can be customised

 - Students can work at their own pace

 - Variety of modules means that students who prefer online learning can do mostly that, whilst students who prefer face-to-face can follow that route, thus increasing student engagement

 - A fixed schedule is more flexible for students who need to get a part-time job, for example